lem-project/lem/extensions/format/README.md

 Handlers take a buffer to format as an argument.

 # Usage
-You can either enable auto-formatting with `(setf lem-format:auto-format? t)` or manually use `M-x format-buffer`.
+You can either enable auto-formatting with `(setf lem-format:*auto-format* t)` or manually use `M-x format-buffer`.
 If no formatter is registered for the major mode, an error message is displayed.

 # Default formatters
 Current formatters and their dependencies: